wcy41gtc/LabVIEW-Fundamentals/source/index.rst

 Goals
 ^^^^^

-1. Establish an improved understanding on sensors, output signal types, and strategies on how to build adequate and cost-effective data acquisition systems
+#.
+Establish an improved understanding on sensors, output signal types, and strategies on how to build adequate and cost-effective data acquisition systems
-2. Jump start on LabVIEW programming, i.e., build a simple LabVIEW Virtual Instrument (VI) for analog/digital data acquisition, visualization, and recording.
-Touch the concepts such as producer-consumer architecture and timing control.
+#.
+Jump start on LabVIEW programming, i.e., build a simple LabVIEW Virtual Instrument (VI) for analog/digital data acquisition, visualization, and recording.
+Touch the concepts such as producer-consumer architecture and timing control
-3. Convey principles and practices on how to test, debug, and maintain the established data acquisition system.
+#.
+Convey principles and practices on how to test, debug, and maintain the established data acquisition system

 Workshop Structure
 ^^^^^^^^^^^^^^^^^^

-1. Introduction to Data Acquisition
+#.
+Introduction to Data Acquisition

-	1.1.
+   a.
 Data acquisition in geoscientific research
-	1.2.
+   b.
 Typical Transducers and Signal Types
-	1.3.
+   c.
 Data Acquisition Workflow

-2. Build Customized Data Acquisition Software with LabVIEW 2.1.
-Introduction to LabVIEW graphical programming 2.2.
-Analog, digital, and visual image data acquisition modules and utilities.
+#.
+Build Customized Data Acquisition Software with LabVIEW

+   a.
+Introduction to LabVIEW graphical programming
+   b.
+Analog, digital, and visual image data acquisition modules and utilities
-	2.3.
-Virtual instrument (VI) with a GUI using LabVIEW.
+   c.
+Virtual instrument (VI) with a GUI using LabVIEW
-	2.4.
-Format and save the acquired data.
+   d.
+Format and save the acquired data

-3. Advanced Topics
+#.
+Advanced Topics

-	3.1.
-Projects, sub-VIs and type defs: establish your own LabVIEW library.
+   a.
+Projects, sub-VIs and type defs: establish your own LabVIEW library
-	3.2.
-Producer-Consumer architecture.
+   b.
+Producer-Consumer architecture
-	3.3.
-Data synchronization.
+   c.
+Data synchronization
-	3.4.
-Timing control on multi-device data acquisition.
+   d.
+Timing control on multi-device data acquisition

-4. Test, Debug, and Maintain Data Acquisition Systems 4.1.
-Common issues and misconducts in laboratory regarding electronics.
+#.
+Test, Debug, and Maintain Data Acquisition Systems

+   a.
+Common issues and misconducts in laboratory regarding electronics
-	4.2.
-Noise and how to deal with them.
+   b.
+Noise and how to deal with them
-	4.3.
-Debug VIs and hardware.
+   c.
+Debug VIs and hardware
-	4.4.
-Maintain VIs and good practices in laboratory.
+   d.
+Maintain VIs and good practices in laboratory

-Contents
-^^^^^^^^

 .. toctree::
    :maxdepth: 2
    :caption: Contents: